Home Learning Principles

 - Many home learning tasks set are focused on the recall of prior learning and expanding our students’ vocabulary (often referencing knowledge organisers).
 Others will focus on preparation tasks (often referred to as flipped learning) or extending writing.

-- Core subjects and languages will set one or two home learning task per week, other subjects will set between 1 and 3 tasks a half term as appropriate.
+- At Key Stage 3 Core subjects and languages will set one home learning task per week, other subjects will set between 1 and 3 tasks a half term as appropriate.

-- All home learning tasks set are outlined on Show My Homework, accessible online by both students and their parents.
+- All home learning tasks will be outlined on Show My Homework, accessible online by both students and their parents.